Mmm.. Delicious eyeballs! No, no cannibalism here, just some Stuffed Mushroom Eyeballs, filled with a garlicky tofu ricotta!

 Not related to Halloween, though very exciting, is that I’ll be doing the Walk for Farm Animals in Pasadena tomorrow with Team Keepin’ it Kind!!
 So, not only will I be meeting Kristy from Keepin’ it Kind, I’ll be walking for a good cause.
 You can still donate to our team via THIS PAGE, just know that our team, Farm Sanctuary, and the animals will appreciate it, so much.

-Back to the recipe, again.
+Back to the stuffed mushroom eyeballs, again.
 These are really easy to make, and the only part that is just a tiny tedious is cutting up the sun-dried tomatoes into smaller pieces.
 This would make a great project for your kids or even a couple of friends over a glass of wine.
 So, try it out and have some fun!

 One Year Ago: Michigan & Enormous Produce